warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 It's not entirely clear whether this conversion should be performed by the application or the library.
-The problem with doing it in the application is that using compatible SPAKE2 libraries may not be enough to achieve interoperability, and it will seem to work fine until a sufficiently novel username is encountered.
+The problem with doing it in the application is that using compatible SPAKE2 libraries may not be enough to achieve interoperability (if the applications encode differently), and everything will seem to work fine until a sufficiently novel username is encountered.
 The problem with doing it in the library is that it drags unicode into an otherwise somewhat clear-cut API, and hampers the application from using full 8-bit bytestrings if it should choose (perhaps the identities are public keys from some other system: they'd have to be encoded as unicode before passing into such an API).

+My recommendation is to have the library accept a bytestring, but provide guidance on what the application should do with unicode identities (which should be "encode with UTF-8 and NFC").

 The two identities must be given to ``start()``, and must be included in the state object so they can also be used inside ``finish()``.
 They